SofijaErkin/basic-tool-mac/linux/build_c++_backend_develop_on_mac.md

     Compute, ship and post your App using using Elastic Compute Cloud(EC2) via

     Amazon Web Services.
-Multiple environment using Docker in EC2 Contianer
+Multiple environment using Docker in EC2 Container

     Services(ECS).